Exhibition Expansion

 Graphic design: Studio Kraus Lazos

-Curated by Dr. Ellen Wagner (Frankfurt) and Lisa Voigt (Senckenberg)
+Curated by Lisa Voigt (Senckenberg) and Ellen Wagner

-Curated by Lisa Voigt (Senckenberg), Christian Höfling (Senckenberg), Dr. Sebastian Ferse (ZMT)
+Curated by Lisa Voigt (Senckenberg), Christina Höfling (Senckenberg), Dr. Sebastian Ferse (ZMT), Annette Breckwoldt (ZMT)

 Background